On this page:

 • doing assessments on the environment, such as understanding more about migratory birds and marine life in these areas.

-Communities in Gippsland and Portland may have already seen some of this developer activity.
+Communities in the Gippsland and Southern Ocean regions may have already seen some of this developer activity during the earlier proposed offshore wind area consultation processes.

 Feasibility licence